jaspector

 Monday-Friday 8:30 a.m. - 4:30 p.m.
 (4:00 p.m. in July and August)

-Typical inspection sequence: Typical sequence: soil/footing, foundation forms, underground utilities, rough framing, rough electrical/plumbing/mechanical, insulation, wallboard/drywall, final inspections for each trade, building final, certificate of occupancy.
+Typical sequence: Typical sequence: soil/footing, foundation forms, underground utilities, rough framing, rough electrical/plumbing/mechanical, insulation, wallboard/drywall, final inspections for each trade, building final, certificate of occupancy.

-Do I need a building permit in Providence, RI?
+01 Do I need a building permit in Providence, RI?

 For construction, enlargement, alteration, repair, removal, demolition, or change of occupancy of any building or structure; installation or alteration of regulated equipment (electrical, plumbing, mechanical).

-How much does a building permit cost in Providence, RI?
+02 How much does a building permit cost in Providence, RI?

+Building permit fees in Providence, RI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $125.
 Fees are calculated as: Valuation-based; approximately $14 per $1,000 of construction cost for the first $500,000, then $12 per $1,000 above $500,000..
 Plan check fee: Included in the permit fee; fire plan review may add additional state fee..

-How do I apply for a building permit in Providence, RI?
+03 How do I apply for a building permit in Providence, RI?

-1. Create an account at providenceri.viewpointcloud.com 2.
+To apply for a building permit in Providence, RI, follow these steps: 1.
+Create an account at providenceri.viewpointcloud.com 2.
 Select the permit type (building, mechanical, electrical, plumbing, moving, demolition) 3.
 Complete the online application form and attach required documents 4.
 Pay the application fee online 5.
 City begins review with plan review included in the process 6.
 Department issues requests for additional information (RFI) if needed 7.
 Permit is issued electronically once approved 8.
 Post approved permit on job site before starting work 9.
 Schedule required inspections through the portal or by phone 10.
 Final inspection leads to certificate of occupancy

-How long does it take to get a building permit in Providence, RI?
+04 How long does it take to get a building permit in Providence, RI?

-What work is exempt from building permits in Providence, RI?
+05 What work is exempt from building permits in Providence, RI?

-How do I schedule a building inspection in Providence, RI?
+06 How do I schedule a building inspection in Providence, RI?

-Other cities in Providence County
+Other jurisdictions in Providence County.

-View all Providence County jurisdictions →
+All Providence County jurisdictions →